 Print A Selection Of Tunes From Several Files

 The Refs Tab

 Hopefully you've made a directory somewhere on your computer just for ABC files, even if there is nothing in it yet.
 This is where you put your new ABC files or your downloaded ABC files.
 Of course, you can make a whole tree-full of folders and sub-folders for your ABC files within this.
 You can tell ABCexplorer to always open this directory first when you are looking for an ABC file to open.
 On the menu bar is "Options" , and in there you will find "Directories and Files".
 Browse to your ABC files directory, "apply", "OK".
-You can change this at will.
-Check the box for making backup copies of your files if you wish.
+You can change this later at will.
+Check the box to make backup copies of your files if you wish.
 Why wouldn't you?
-Don't bother trying to "link" the ABC files, it doesn't work in WIN10.
+Don't bother trying to "link" the ABC files, it doesn't work in Win10 or Win11.
 Also under "Options" is "Miscellaneous", where among other things you can set your preferred language.

 Load a file either by the "File" command on the menu bar or the